plausible/docs/docs/proxy/guides/nextjs.md

 ## Using next-plausible

-[next-plausible](https://github.com/4lejandrito/next-plausible) is an npm package that makes it easier to include Plausible Analytics in your NextJS site.
+[next-plausible](https://github.com/4lejandrito/next-plausible) is an npm package that makes it easier to include Plausible Analytics in your Next.js site.

 It provides [out of the box support for proxying the script](https://github.com/4lejandrito/next-plausible#proxy-the-analytics-script), you just need to wrap your `next.config.js` with the `withPlausibleProxy` function: